ShabbirHasan1/fictional-system/README.md

 # fictional-system

-this rep. includes options_analysis.ipynb, contains some option analysis features, and some nesesery folders and csv. files with futures and options marcet histiry.
+this rep. includes avengers.py, contains some option analysis features, options_analysis.ipynb with some examples and some nesesery folders and csv. files with futures and options marcet histiry.
 MIT licensed.